Skip to Main Content

 Champions for Every Former Property Owner

-"Dedicated to championing the rights of every former Florida property owner — delivering expert, transparent surplus recovery at zero upfront cost."
+"Dedicated to championing the rights of every former property owner — delivering transparent document preparation services at clear flat fees, and recovery coordination with zero recovery fee unless we succeed."

 When a property is sold at a foreclosure auction for more than the amount owed, the surplus funds belong to you — the former owner.
 Unfortunately, many people never know these funds exist, or don't know how to claim them before statutory deadlines expire.